Can third parties obtain my MAC address?

 IP Address vs. MAC Address

-But a MAC address is different - it's like a name tag for your device's network connection.
+But a MAC address is different – like a name tag for your device’s network connection.
 Every type of network interface, from your Wi-Fi card to your Ethernet port to your Bluetooth adapter, has its unique MAC address.

 The chances of having the same MAC address as someone else are like winning the lottery.
-No wonder, then, that we are asked this question so frequently – if websites can obtain your MAC address, then it is a big risk.
+No wonder, then, that we are asked this question so frequently – if websites can obtain your MAC address, then it is a significant risk.

 Is your MAC address private?